Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 It must provide a monthly report on the Company’s business and earnings position, including plan and target variances together with an explanation.
 Certain business transactions, such as the acquisition and disposal of participations in other companies, fundamental changes in the corporate organisation or business strategy and capital increases or decreases require the prior approval of the Supervisory Board.

-Supervisory Board members are given all decision-relevant documents, including the annual financial statements, consolidated financial statements and the auditor’s report timely prior to each meeting.
+Supervisory Board members are provided with all decision-relevant documents, including the annual financial statements, consolidated financial statements and the auditor’s report timely prior to each meeting.

 Members of the Board of Management attend meetings of the Supervisory Board in an advisory capacity, unless, in individual instances, the Supervisory Board or its Chairman decides otherwise.